Maxhütte-Haidhof to Venice train with Deutsche Bahn (EC)

 Typically, 2 to 3 days in Venice are sufficient to explore the main attractions, such as St. Mark's Basilica, the Grand Canal, and the Rialto Bridge, while allowing time for leisurely strolls through the city's charming streets and canals.

-No, you cannot take the train from Maxhütte-Haidhof to Venice.
+Yes, you can take the train from Maxhütte-Haidhof to Venice.

 Since both Maxhütte-Haidhof and Venice are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.